llvm/Community.o/content/wict-meetups/content.md

 This series is organized by The Women in Compilers and Tools (WiCT) working group.
 This working group is composed of volunteers in the LLVM community and supported by the LLVM Foundation.
+To learn more about the working group, [check out this LLVM blog post](https://blog.llvm.org/posts/2021-03-31-womenincompilerstoolsmeetup/)!